alex-r-bigelow/hanpuku/README.md

 Installation
 ------------
 The easiest way to install Hanpuku is via the [Adobe Add-ons](https://creative.adobe.com/addons/products/15087) page.
+Note that, for hard-core developers, you will probably still need to follow Step 2 below to peek at the DOM with Chrome's developer tools.

-<i style="color:#e7298a">Note that Adobe has discontinued their Extension Manager, so you may encounter difficulties installing the bundled [ZXP extension](http://www.cs.utah.edu/~abigelow/Downloads/hanpuku/hanpuku.0.1.8.zxp) directly.
-This process may be more effective:</i>
+If, for whatever reason, you prefer to install the bundled [ZXP extension](http://www.cs.utah.edu/~abigelow/Downloads/hanpuku/hanpuku.0.1.8.zxp) directly, Adobe's Extension Manager will likely refuse to cooperate.
+Instead, you'll want to follow these steps:

 #### Step 1
 With Illustrator closed, open the terminal and type or paste these commands: